awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ListTransformJobs.md

 The request accepts the following data in JSON format\.

  ** [CreationTimeAfter](#API_ListTransformJobs_RequestSyntax) **   <a name="SageMaker-ListTransformJobs-request-CreationTimeAfter"></a>
+A filter that returns only transform jobs created after the specified time\.
 Type: Timestamp
 Required: No

  ** [CreationTimeBefore](#API_ListTransformJobs_RequestSyntax) **   <a name="SageMaker-ListTransformJobs-request-CreationTimeBefore"></a>
+A filter that returns only transform jobs created before the specified time\.
 Type: Timestamp
 Required: No

  ** [LastModifiedTimeAfter](#API_ListTransformJobs_RequestSyntax) **   <a name="SageMaker-ListTransformJobs-request-LastModifiedTimeAfter"></a>
+A filter that returns only transform jobs modified after the specified time\.
 Type: Timestamp
 Required: No

  ** [LastModifiedTimeBefore](#API_ListTransformJobs_RequestSyntax) **   <a name="SageMaker-ListTransformJobs-request-LastModifiedTimeBefore"></a>
+A filter that returns only transform jobs modified before the specified time\.
 Type: Timestamp
 Required: No

  ** [MaxResults](#API_ListTransformJobs_RequestSyntax) **   <a name="SageMaker-ListTransformJobs-request-MaxResults"></a>
+The maximum number of transform jobs to return in the response\.
+The default value is `10`\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 100\.
 Required: No

  ** [NameContains](#API_ListTransformJobs_RequestSyntax) **   <a name="SageMaker-ListTransformJobs-request-NameContains"></a>
+A string in the transform job name\.
+This filter returns only transform jobs whose name contains the specified string\.
 Type: String
 Length Constraints: Maximum length of 63\.
 Pattern: `[a-zA-Z0-9\-]+`
 Required: No

  ** [NextToken](#API_ListTransformJobs_RequestSyntax) **   <a name="SageMaker-ListTransformJobs-request-NextToken"></a>
+If the result of the previous `ListTransformJobs` request was truncated, the response includes a `NextToken`\.
+To retrieve the next set of transform jobs, use the token in the next request\.
 Type: String
 Length Constraints: Maximum length of 8192\.
 Required: No

  ** [SortBy](#API_ListTransformJobs_RequestSyntax) **   <a name="SageMaker-ListTransformJobs-request-SortBy"></a>
+The field to sort results by\.
+The default is `CreationTime`\.
 Type: String
 Valid Values:` Name | CreationTime | Status`
 Required: No

  ** [SortOrder](#API_ListTransformJobs_RequestSyntax) **   <a name="SageMaker-ListTransformJobs-request-SortOrder"></a>
+The sort order for results\.
+The default is `Descending`\.
 Type: String
 Valid Values:` Ascending | Descending`
 Required: No

  ** [StatusEquals](#API_ListTransformJobs_RequestSyntax) **   <a name="SageMaker-ListTransformJobs-request-StatusEquals"></a>
+A filter that retrieves only transform jobs with a specific status\.
 Type: String
 Valid Values:` InProgress | Completed | Failed | Stopping | Stopped`
 Required: No